 We had some of the best summer days at Clearwater Lake when we were camping and waterfall chasing in Wells Gray Provincial Park.
-Days at the lake just felt like summer.
-They were the perfect summer days and were days that really made us appreciate being able to explore beautiful British Columbia this summer.
+Days at the lake like these just felt like summer and really made us appreciate being able to explore beautiful British Columbia this summer.

 The Adventure Domes

-We have been wanting to try paddle boarding for SO long.
-We finally were able to try it this summer in New Denver.
+We had been wanting to try paddleboarding for SO long.
+In New Denver, we were finally able to try it.
 We were immediately addicted and cannot wait to get back on the water again.
-I was surprised how easy it was to paddleboard; I had thought it would take a bit more learning!
+I was surprised by how easy it was to paddleboard; I had thought it would take a bit more learning!

 A TON Of Hiking

 We spent a lot of time hiking around Vancouver and beyond.
 We found a few great gems.
-The popular hikes on Galiano, such as The Bluffs, Mount Galiano and Bodega Ridge have spectacular scenery.
-Lindeman Lake was also suprisingly beautiful for being located in Chilliwack!
+The popular hikes on Galiano, such as The Bluffs, Mount Galiano, and Bodega Ridge have spectacular scenery.
+Lindeman Lake was also surprisingly beautiful with dreamy turquoise waters.
 The Jug Island hike was also a great one to do with the kids — they loved the reward of finding all those endless starfish when we reached the Jug Island view!

 My sister does a lot of traveling with us.
 If Darcy isn’t able to come along, you can bet that she will jump at the chance to come on an adventure.
-Last year after visiting Mayne Island, we decided that each year we had to fit in a sisters trip to a new island off the mainland of Vancouver.
-It is always so wonderful to have some quiet (away from the kids and Darcy haha), get a solid night sleep and have that one-on-one time with my twin.
-Galiano was a great getway, and included a rustic cabin in the woods, incredible hiking rewards, and a red-legged frog that shared our outdoor shower.
+Last year after visiting Mayne Island, we decided that each year we had to fit in a sister’s trip to a new island off the mainland of Vancouver.
+It is always so wonderful to have some peace, get a solid night’s sleep, and have that one-on-one time with my twin.
+We were absolutely charmed by Galiano Island and our stay included a rustic cabin in the woods, incredible hiking, and a red-legged frog that shared our outdoor shower.

 Camping as a family makes some fantastic memories.
-Our kids asked to go camping again and again this summer.
-Jacob asked me so much morning after morning that it made me book one more weekend away camping at the Gold Creek campsite at Alouette lake.
-We have been camping at Alouette a couple times before, but always at the main campsite.
+Our kids asked to go camping, again and again, this summer.
+Jacob asked me so many times, morning after morning that it made me book one more weekend away camping at the Gold Creek campsite at Alouette lake.
+We had been camping at Alouette Lake a couple of times before, but always at the main campsite.

 The Night Sky